aryeko/nestjs-opa/packages/nestjs-opa-rego/README.md

 # @arye/nestjs-opa-rego

 Rego policy bundle for `nestjs-opa`.
-Includes RBAC/ReBAC policy and data.
+Ships a generic RBAC/ReBAC policy and a CLI to bundle it with your app's data.

 ## Usage